-Baby Lap Time: For ages 6-23 months with caregiver
+Mother Goose Time: For ages 6-36 months with caregiver

-Our Baby Lap Time program incorporates traditional nursery rhymes, finger plays and very short picture books.
+Baby Lap Time program incorporates traditional nursery rhymes, finger plays and very short picture books.
 This is an intimate program for parents/guardians to bond and interact with lap babies to have a fun time together exploring songs and basic kinesthetic movements.
-Check out our current session HERE.

-This program focuses more on themed based stories, flannel board storytelling and nursery rhymes.
+Toddler Story Time program focuses more on themed based stories, flannel board storytelling and nursery rhymes.
 We introduce classic stories by Eric Carle, Laura Numeroff, Margaret Wise Brown and many traditional nursery rhymes to create a pre-literacy and fun program.
-Check out our current session HERE.

 Preschool Story Time

 Our most popular story time meets once a week and runs for two semesters a year.
-Pre-registration is required, and begins in September for Fall Storytime (September – December) and January for Winter Storytime (January – May).
+Pre-registration is required, and begins in September for Fall Story Time (September – December) and January for Winter Story Time (January – May).
 Please bring proof of your child’s age when registering.
-Check out our current session HERE.
+Here’s the schedule for the Fall 2019 session.

 Books & Snacks Club

 For Grades K – 2.
 This is a drop-off program with no homework.